YordanGeorgiev/qto/doc/md/features_doc.md

+### 6.3.
+Ajax calls to back-end
+Each back-end update from the UI takes no longer than 0.2 s. in a non-stressed qto instance, thus the look and feel of an qto instance is more like a desktop app and less like web app.

 ## 7. DEPLOYABILITY

 ### 7.1.
-Ajax calls to back-end
-Each back-end update from the UI takes no longer than 0.2 s. in a non-stressed qto instance, thus the look and feel of an qto instance is more like a desktop app and less like web app.

-### 7.2.
 New hosts binary provisioning
 You can spawn new instances in the cloud from a client having the src code and needed terraform binary

-### 7.3.
+### 7.2.
 Oneliner for version change on provisioned host
 You could create a new instance of the qto having different version ( which becomes automatically a dev environment ) by issuing the following command:

-    bash src/bash/qto/qto.sh -a to-ver=0.7.9
+    bash src/bash/qto/qto.sh -a to-ver=0.7.7

-### 7.4.
+### 7.3.
 Oneliner for environment change
 You could change the environment type of your current instance by issuing the following command:

     bash src/bash/qto/qto.sh -a to-env=tst

-### 7.5.
-Flexibility towards database changes
-The listing CRUD feature applies to ANY  postgres table, which has a guid and it uniq columns, a Admin can change the DDL of those tables ONLINE without having to restart the application layer after any of the meta_tables or meta_columns or items_doc tables are requested from the UI interface to trigger the whole database metadata reload to the Redis instance for quick fetch from the Application Layer.
+## 8. WEB USER INTERFACE FEATURES AND FUNCTIONALITIES

-### 7.6.
+### 8.1.
 Single code base for all device formats
 Although qto has not been explicitly designed for mobile phones and / or tablets it renders well on both high end mobile phones, and tablets over 4G networks.

-## 8. WEB USER INTERFACE FEATURES AND FUNCTIONALITIES

-### 8.1.
+### 8.2.
 List page features and functionalities
 The list page is simply a slice of the data from ANY postgres table filtered on any criteria defined in the url of the browser.

-#### 8.1.1.
+#### 8.2.1.
 List page performance
-The full execution time of any crud operation ( create,update,delete,search) from the end-user of the UI point of view is than 0.3 seconds
+The full execution time of any crud operation ( create,update,delete,search) from the end-user of the UI point of view is less than 0.6 seconds usually right around 0.4 s for faster servers.

-#### 8.1.2.
+#### 8.2.2.
 Navigating the list page
 After the load of the list page the user can quickly cycle trough all the element of the page with the tab key on the keyboard.
 Focus on the search

-#### 8.1.3.
+#### 8.2.3.
 Managing items - full CRUD
 The System provides the needed UI interfaces to Create , Update , Delete and Search items in the database.

-#### 8.1.4.
+#### 8.2.4.
 Quick search and filtering items
 The user can quickly filter the items from the presented listing by typing in the omnisearch box ...
 The System will shrink the table so that only the rows having the string in the search omnibox will be presented.
 Once the string is deleted from the search omnibox the table data is restored to its original state.

-#### 8.1.5.
+#### 8.2.5.
 Visual indication
 The Systems does not present any ok messages for the operation of the list page, only errors are presented clearly on the top of the page ( for example when one tries to update a string value into a cell with column accepting only integer values ... )

+##### 8.2.5.1.
+Visual indication for ok cases
+In the ok cases no msgs are presented, but just the requested data shown.

+##### 8.2.5.2.
+Visual indication when no data is received on correct request
+Should the request in terms of url parameters be correct a warning msg at the bottom of the page in grey colour is presented

+##### 8.2.5.3.
+Visual indication on erroneous requests
+Should the request be erroneous - un existing, tables , columns , ds , wrong syntax etc. an error of the top of the page is presented and the full technical error is displayed at the bottom of the page.

+#### 8.2.6.
+Items interlinking
+The users can link to any items by simply typing &lt;&lt;item&gt;&gt;-&lt;&lt;id&gt;&gt; in the description.
+For example requirements_doc-4

-#### 8.1.6.
+#### 8.2.7.
 Print to pdf
 You can print any of the queries from the list page by adding / changing the as url parameter from as=grid to as=print-table.
 Use the browser print to pdf feature to save the listing page into a pdf file.

-#### 8.1.7.
-Items interlinking
-The users can link to any items by simply typing &lt;&lt;item&gt;&gt;-&lt;&lt;id&gt;&gt; in the description.
-For example requirements_doc-4

-### 8.2.
+### 8.3.
 View page features

+#### 8.3.1.
+Viewing documents
+The "view doc" page presents a single "doc" table from any qto db instance having the nested set api in it.
+The nested set api means simply that the table has the additional attributes needed for the data to be presented in hierarchical format aka the view doc format, which is the format of this type of document you are reading right now.

+##### 8.3.1.1.
+OK load for a view doc page
+Should a proper url format by requested from the browser a simple view doc page is presented with no msgs - the left menu will present the meta data of the project menu and the right menu will present the structure of the document.

+##### 8.3.1.2.
+NOK load for a view doc page
+Should the browser request a non-existing table or erroneous url parameters from the application layer the system will present the error in a snackbar at the top of the page.
+The snackbar can be freezed by clicking on the top right corner of it.

-#### 8.2.1.
+#### 8.3.2.
 Managing items ( beta )
 The Qto application provides the needed UI interfaces to Create , Update , Delete items in the view documents UI for the users having the privileges for those actions.

-##### 8.2.1.1.
+##### 8.3.2.1.
 Add an item in the doc view page UI ( beta)
 Users with the write privileges for the document can add an item in the doc view page just by right clicking on the title and selecting one of the 3 options:
  - add sibling node - add an item which is on the same level in the hierarchy
  - add parent node - add an item which is on 1 level up in the hierarchy